If you have not read the previous chapter you may want to read that one first. Click the button below to be taken to the previous chapter.

-Dim lit the Spookhouse is nearly empty.
-That aside from a bartender and a few staff chatting about.
-Shiori guides Apricot with his hand on her back as they walk through the empty bar.
+The “Spookhouse” is dim lit, nearly empty aside from the bartender and a few staffs chatting about.
+Shiori hand on Apricot’s back guides her through the empty bar.
 “This my darling is the Spookhouse.
 You will find many of the patrons here to be well informed about the, more secret events that are plaguing our little city of Blue Ash.
 More importantly, I will always be around the place as I own it.
 Think of this as headquarters of the resistance army against your “phantoms”.
 We have worked tirelessly to afford ourselves a refuge.
 Not even the grip of the Okabe family can reach us here.
 At least not without starting an international dispute between the clans.
 So, this is your haven to act freely and speak freely.
 If a stranger is about, we will inform you upon entry.”

 “Why would you need to be away from the Okabe family?”

 Shiori strokes his chin.
 “If you have to ask then you will never know.
 No point in explaining.”
 Shiori says turning towards a woman with long black hair. ”Just one moment my dear.
 I have business to attend to.
 Have a seat I think you will find Togashi to be a lovely conversationalist.”